 Please contact your course coordinator about your part-time module choices.

-NB: ENVB30130 and DEV40010 MUST be taken together & MEEN40900 and ENVB40380 MUST be taken together.
+NB: It is recommended that ENVB30130 and DEV40010 be taken together & that MEEN40900 and ENVB40380 be taken together.

 Core and Option Modules for MSc Sustainable Development (credits in parentheses)